Instructor: Eugene Wallingford

 This course aims to help you develop a deep, hands-on understanding of the essentials of programming languages.
 It does so by confronting you with the most fundamental idea in computer programming: The interpreter for any computer language is just another program.
 We will first lay the foundation for the analytic study of programming languages and then use those ideas to develop a sequence of increasingly detailed interpreters for a simple language.

-One prerequisite to this approach is that you learn a programming style that makes it relatively easy to build language interpreters.
-We will learn Scheme, a programming language that allows us to treat programs as data and vice versa.
-One of the extra benefits of learning Scheme is that you will learn to program in a functional style, which will expand your programming repertiore.
+In order to use this approach for the course, it is helpful that you learn a programming language that make it relatively easy to build language interpreters.
+We will learn Racket, a programming language that allows us to easily treat programs as data and vice versa.
+One of the extra benefits of learning Racket is that you will learn to program in a functional style, which will expand your programming repertoire.
 It will be the third "paradigm" in which you can program, in addition to procedural (Python, Ada, C) and object-oriented (Java, Python).
-Functional programming differs from the other two styles in a very important way: in functional programming, we compute for values, rather than for side effects.
+Functional programming differs from the other two styles in a very important way: in functional programming, we compute only for values, rather than for side effects.

 By the end of the semester, you should feel comfortable:

 Note that this course is not about any particular programming language, nor even about a smorgasbord of different languages.
 We will not study the syntax of new programming languages so that you can use them to write programs.
 Instead, we will seek develop the knowledge and skills necessary for you to be able to study other languages on your own.
 The course does introduce you to Racket, a small and malleable programming language, as a tool for expressing the features of languages and writing language interpreters.
 It will be the microscope we use to study the broader principles of programming languages and paradigms.

 You will earn your grade based on your performance on homework assignments, quizzes, and the final examination.
 I assign final grades using the following distribution:

 Grades will be assigned using an absolute scale: